 This A-G elective offers students a chance to learn about writing, editing, photography, layout, how to create story ideas, broadcasting, and the many opportunities available in this field.
 The class is responsible for producing the monthly SOARce newspaper, news broadcast, and end-of-year senior magazine.
-Members are enrolled in the Writing for Publication class, which meets during second period on Mondays, Wednesdays, and every other Friday.
-The class is taught by Mrs. Jefferson in S-5.
+Members are enrolled in the Writing for Publication class taught by Mrs. Perez in S-5.

 Mock Trial is an academic competition where student teams study a hypothetical case, conduct legal research, and receive guidance from their coach in courtroom procedures and trial preparation.
 The trial itself is a simulation of a criminal case, in which students portray lawyers, witnesses, court clerks, and bailiffs, thus acquiring a working knowledge of our judicial system while developing their analytical abilities and communication skills.
 The Antelope Valley Union High School District Mock Trial competition traditionally takes place in February and runs for four weeks culminating in an awards ceremony to celebrate the top performing schools.